andrewmourcos/Jackal/README.md

 A prototype for a piano music transcriber that uses a novel computer vision approach.

 By taking a video of your piano as you play, you can use _getNotes2.py_ to extract the notes as sheet music.

+Below, you can see a demonstration of the script.
 ![demo](https://github.com/andrewmourcos/SharpMusic/blob/master/demo.gif)

 Limitations: can only see a couple octaves of the piano and doesn't incorporate tempo (has fixed tempo with only quarter notes)